Complain about a privacy breach

 - your personal information has been revealed to someone else

 - an organisation won’t release information it has about you

 - an organisation is holding information about you that’s wrong and they won’t change it

-- your personal details (eg IRD number, passport details) have been shared with another organisation without your consent.
+- your personal details (for example, your IRD number, passport details) have been shared with another organisation without your consent.

 What do you want to happen?